openlawteam/lao-docs/docs/AccreditationProcess.md

 ## I'm a foreign investor interested in becoming a member of The LAO.
 Are non-U.S. investors able to become a member in The LAO?

 Non-U.S. based investors are permitted to become members of The LAO.
-At this time, non-U.S. based investors must also go through the accredited investor check.
+At this time, non-U.S. based contributors must also go through the accredited investor check.
+However, at the time the LAO opens up for contribution, non-U.S. based contributors will not need to provide such information.

 ## How long does it take to verify my accreditation?